chemotronix/Hedera-Hackathon/README.md

 # 🌍 Chemotronix – Smart Contracts for Sustainable Energy (DLT Operations for Carbon Credits: Hedera Hackathon)
 ## Project Overview
 Chemotronix is building decentralized clean energy solutions using Hedera’s smart contracts.
 Our submission demonstrates how renewable energy transactions, carbon credits, and energy-sharing agreements can be securely managed on the Hedera network, ensuring transparency, traceability, and low-cost operations.
-We believe the future of clean energy depends on trustless systems that guarantee fairness, accountability, and efficiency—values that Hedera makes possible.
+We believe the future of clean energy depends on trustless systems that guarantee fairness, accountability, and efficiency values that Hedera makes possible.
 This project aims to create a smart carbon credit dashboard and utilizes AI/ML models to extract valuable insights.
 The project provides policymakers, NGOs, and other stakeholders with a platform to simulate interventions and assess their potential impact on the community as we build future cities.

 ## Problem Statement
 Energy access in emerging markets faces challenges:\
 i) Lack of transparent energy trading between producers and consumers.\
 ii) High transaction costs for carbon credits and offtake agreements.\
-iii) Limited trust in reporting and verification of clean energy impact.\
+iii) Limited trust in reporting and verification of clean energy impact.

 ## Our Solution
 Chemotronix leverages Hedera smart contracts to:\